zheplusplus/stekin/README.md

 3. Commit your changes (`git commit -a -m "I have add some kick-ass features, or I have fixed some ball-ache bugs."`)
 4. Push to the branch (`git push origin stekin_my_own`)
 5. Create an *Issue* with a link to your branch
-6. Enjoy tsundere by Kagami Sama and wait
+6. Enjoy some music by Mr. Kenji Kawai and wait